deepsuncode/TSInet-irradiance-reconstruction/TSInet-Package/ReadME.txt

        The files are located in the root directory of the TSInet package.
 Note: Python packages and libraries are sensitive to versions.
 Please make sure you are using the correct packages and libraries versions as specified above.
 Also, note that Python >= 3.8.x does not support Tensorflow version 1.14, therefore, please follow the versions specified above.
+Note: The Tensorflow backend warning is thrown when you use tensorflow 2 and its safe to ignore the warning.

 Cuda Installation Package:
 You may download and install Cuda v 10.0 from https://developer.nvidia.com/cuda-10.0-download-archive